codefellows/portland-201d3/ProjectWeekGuide.md

 ---
 ## Final Exam

 As part of the wrap-up of this course, you will take an online exam that serves both as a Code 201 final exam and as a Code 301 entrance exam.
 In Canvas you'll find a link  you can click to start the exam on a 3rd party website (EdRepublic).
-This exam is not related to the Team Project, and can be taken at any time between the time you receive the link and its deadline on Day 2.

 ### Exam Info
+- The exam is not direclty related to the Team Project, and can be taken at any time before its deadline on Day 2.
 - The exam is open book/open laptop and self-administered (you can take the exam on campus or at home, etc.), but you should do the exam on your own.
 - No re-takes of the exam or of any specific exam questions are allowed, so please double-check each answer before you submit it.
 - While you take the exam, be careful not to click "back" in the browser window; doing so will reduce the maximum possible score for the exam question you just answered.